 As makeup department head for the 2009 Star Trek film, Mindy Hall was the first woman to lead this department for any Trek property.
 She was responsible for recreating and updating the iconic look of the characters, including Spock's eyebrows, which she spent three hours perfecting.
 While this is her only Trek credit, her nearly 30-year career includes more than 50 shows and movies, such as Wonder Woman 1984, the 2014 Teenage Mutant Ninja Turtles film, and the TV series Elementary.

 Photo via imdb

-In addition to probably having more capital letters in her name than anyone else, Cat'Ania McCoy-Howze was the first woman of color (who I could identify) to work in the makeup department on a Trek property.
+In addition to probably having more capital letters in her name than anyone else, Cat'Ania McCoy-Howze was the first woman of color to work in the makeup department on a Trek property.
 A special makeup effects artist, The Undiscovered Country was the first film she ever worked on.
 She's also lent her talents to several TV shows and movies, including Ali, All About the Andersons, and three Academy Awards specials.

 Photo via celebritypictures.wiki

 While I couldn't find a photo of Carol Kunz anywhere, she's earned a place on our list as the record holder for working on the most Trek episodes out of any other women in the costume, wardrobe, and makeup departments.
 Starting as a costumer (an assistant to the costume designer) for TNG's "Samaritan Snare" (pictured above), over the course of 16 years she rose through the ranks to work as key costumer, wardrobe supervisor, and costume supervisor on TNG, DS9, Voyager, and Enterprise for a total of 358 episodes.
 Kunz was twice nominated for an Emmy for Voyager, and she won an Emmy for her work on the cult favorite TV series Pushing Daisies.
 Additional credits include Glee, Steel Magnolias, and the 2012 film Hitchcock.